 One thing I like about the Joule Thief is there is no wasted power on a resistor limiting the current flow.
 Compare this to a voltage booster that supplies a constant voltage higher than is needed, which would require a resistor to limit the current flow.
 The Joule Thief requires no resistor to limit current flow.

 What kind of LED could be used in the Joule Thief?

 Any LED may be used with the Joule Thief.
 The toroidal inductor acts like a transformer to boost the voltage to whatever the LED needs.

 “The magnetic field collapses, inducing however much voltage is necessary to make the load conduct”. [ Source ]

-To me, this means ANY LED could be used, no matter how small or large the forward voltage is, since the field collapses once that path in the circuit is opened, creating a current flow custom made by the circuit for the LED installed.
+ANY LED could be used, no matter how large or small the forward voltage is, since the field collapses once that path in the circuit is opened, creating a current flow custom made by the circuit for the LED installed.